openamundsen/openamundsen/README.md

   desired time resolution if necessary
 * Flexible output of time series including arbitrary model variables for selected point locations in NetCDF or CSV format
-* Flexible periodic (e.g., daily or monthly) or sporadic (i.e., for specific dates) output of gridded model variables, optionally aggregated to averages or sums
+* Flexible output of gridded model variables, either for specific dates or periodically (e.g., daily or monthly), optionally aggregated to averages or sums
 * Live view window for displaying the model state in real time

 ## Quick start